 There were others, but today it requires a bit of detective work to find them.
-The Las Tunas Isle Motor Hotel advertised in the Malibu Times for a couple of years in the late 1940s before turning into an apartment house, so did the Ocean View Hotel—it’s the building with the wonderful 1940s curved corners that is still on PCH near Carbon Beach.
-The Sea-Esta Motel is the apartment complex with the Tiki masks in front of it near Topanga State Beach.
+The Las Tunas Isle Motor Hotel advertised in the Malibu Times for a couple of years in the late 1940s before turning into an apartment house.
+It’s the apartment complex with the Tiki masks in front of it near Topanga State Beach.
 It once boasted a swimming pool right by the ocean, a novel concept in the 1950s.
+The Ocean View Hotel is the building with the wonderful 1940s curved corners that is still on PCH near Carbon Beach.
 The quaint shops at the Malibu Country Mart were once motel rooms.
 The popular playground in the middle of the center was the motel pool.

 Visitors can still enjoy dinner on the terrace at the site of the old Holiday House (now Geoffrey’s Restaurant), built in 1956 by silent film director turned entrepreneur Dudley Murphy, but the Mid-Century architecture designed by Richard Neutra has been dimmed and diluted by later remodels, and there are no longer accommodations there.